mun1on/rest/README.md

-## How to run this project
+# REST PROJECT
+description here

+## Project code
 ...
-mvn clean package
+this is a code
+...